Kevin Goldspink

-Kevin Brian Goldspink (born November 16, 1941) is an Australian former rugby league footballer who played in the 1960s and 1970s for Canterbury-Bankstown and Eastern Suburbs.
+Kevin Brian Goldspink (born November 16, 1941- October 6, 2024) was an Australian former rugby league footballer who played in the 1960s and 1970s for Canterbury-Bankstown and Eastern Suburbs.

 Playing career

 Goldspink played for Canterbury-Bankstown at second-row forward in the 1967 NSWRFL season's premiership final loss against South Sydney.
-He played with Canterbury-Bankstown for six seasons between 1963-1969.
+He played with Canterbury-Bankstown for six seasons between 1963 and 1969.
 He was selected for the Kangaroo Tour in 1968 and played 13 matches on tour, but no tests.

-He finished his career at Eastern Suburbs, playing two seasons between 1971-1972.
+He finished his career at Eastern Suburbs, playing two seasons between 1971 and 1972.

-His son, Brett Goldspink, played rugby league for the Perth Reds, Canberra, Illawara, Oldham, St Helens, Halifax and Wigan.
+His son, Brett Goldspink, played rugby league for the Perth Reds, Canberra, Illawarra, Oldham, St Helens, Halifax and Wigan.